QinglinDong/cv/index.md

 Poster Presentation at ACM Multimedia Conference 2016.

 ### __Holistic atlases of functional networks and interactions__  `2016`
-Study The Sparse Coding method, including Diction Learning and Lasso algorithms ·	Preprocessing of fMRI and EEG signal
+-Preprocessing of fMRI data, task and resting with FSL.
+-Diction Learning and Lasso Regression on fMRI data with matlab.
+-2D Visulization of Brain Maps with FSLview.
+-3D Visulization of Brain Maps with Paraview.

+### __Reviewer for The International Conference on Progress in Informatics and Computing__. `2016`

 ### __Evolution Trees of Protein via Hidden Markov Models__  `2013`
+-Hierarchical clustering on HMM models.
-Hierarchical clustering of HMM models on phylogenetic data
+-Modeling phylogenetic data with HMM.
+-Defined a new distance of HMM models.

 ### __Mathematical Contest in Modeling (MCM), Honorable Mention__  `2013`
-Multiphysics Topology Optimization of Heat Transfer and Radiation Programmer
+-Multiphysics Topology Optimization of Heat Transfer and Radiation -Heat distribution model effected by shape of pans considering heat convection, emission and transmission -Team Leader and Programmer

-### Reviewer for The 2016 International Conference on Progress in Informatics and Computing.

 ## Publications